MinHuang28/Cam/_posts/2023-02-08-FEniCS-Variational-form-of-RII-problem.md

 q \cdot ({\nabla \chi \over Da} - \hat z)= {1\over DaPe} {\partial \over \partial x}(\phi{\partial \chi \over \partial x})-\chi
 $$

+As we can see, the strong form PDEs (1)-(4) are of the second order.

+This requires a high level of smoothness in the solution.

+That means the second derivative of the displacement must exist and be continuous!

+This also implies needs for parameters that are not influenceable such as geometry (sharp edges) and material parameters.

+To develop the finite element formulation, the PDEs must be restated in an integral form known as the **weak form**.
+The weak form and the strong form are **equivalent**.

+The Steps of creating the weak form would be sth like this,

+1. Multiply the governing equation and the traction boundary condition by an **arbitrary** function (Called **test function**) and then integrate over the domains

+   Note: Arbitrariness of the test function is crucial for the weak form.
+Otherwise the strong form is **NOT** equivalent to the weak form.

+2. Transform eqs into a form containing only first derivatives.
+(Usually applying the integration by parts)

+Let’s start!

 ## Step_1: Solve Buoyancy-driven compaction (P)